 weeds and early spearmint blossoms.”

-Or in the poem “Spring Text Flower” (p100), how the poet transforms a casual lonely night into a poetic and pleasantly sensual lesson:
+In the poem “Spring Text Flower” (p100), she transforms a casual lonely night into a poetic and sensual experience:

 “Night sweeps down a soulful eye